Arrays Class in Java

 Q: What are collections and arrays classes?

-A: Collections are generally dynamic(capable of action ) in nature and the class Collections help us with direct methods that act upon the collections.
-Arrays can be said to be static and they have class Arrays that provide us with methods that can be used to manipulate arrays.
-But we can not term these as direct methods i.e. Array objects can't invoke these methods.
+A: Collections are generally dynamic(capable of action ) in nature, and the class Collections helps us with direct methods that act upon the collections.
+Arrays are static and have class arrays that provide us with methods to manipulate them.
+But we can not term these as direct methods, i.e. Array objects can't invoke these methods.
 Rather, array objects need to be passed as an argument to these methods

 Q: Is array an object in Java?

-A: In Java programming language, arrays are objects and these objects are dynamically created and may be assigned to variables of type Object.
+A: In the Java programming language, arrays are objects.
+These objects are dynamically created and may be assigned to variables of type Object.
 All methods of class Object may be invoked on an array.